SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/join.md

 Answer
-: {:.fragment} The CBP data contains an NAICS code not mapped to a sector---the "error code" 99 is not present in `many_to_one`.
+: {:.fragment} The CBP data contains an NAICS code not mapped to a sector---the "error code" 99 is not present in `sector`.
 The use of "error codes" that could easilly be mistaken for data is frowned upon.

 ===